 Services set for Naperville woman shoved into ravine in southern Germany

-A 30-year-old suspect is being held in a German jail, awaiting a possible indictment in connection with the woman’s death.
+A 30-year-old suspect is jailed in Germany, awaiting a possible indictment in connection to Eva Liu’s death.

 Family and friends will say goodbye this week to Eva Liu, the 21-year-old Naperville woman shoved into a ravine in southern Germany earlier this month.